ii8/guira/README.md

  * `-f`, `--format` `<format>`
    Format of output dates, accepts a subset of strftime format strings;
-   currently implements a, b, d, F, m and Y.
+   currently implements a, b, d, F, H, m, M, S and Y.

  * `-i`, `--interval` `(day|week|month|year)`
    Interval at which dates should be checked in query-mode.